 The three crows

-Taking a look at the above chart, the three soldiers and the black crows are identified with the circles.
+Taking a look at the above chart, the 3 soldiers and the black crows are identified with the circles.

 Three inside up and down

-These are three candlestick patterns composed of two large candlesticks with a small candlestick at the middle top or bottom.
+These are three candlestick patterns are two large candlesticks with a small candlestick at the middle top or bottom.

 Three Inside Up